 Original Equipment Manufacturers (OEMs) design and build equipment for specific purposes, with defined standards for performance characteristics and operating parameters.
 The OEM will prescribe lubricants that fulfill specified performance specifications for usage in the equipment.

-The machine was designed not only for use in specific environments and applications but also to be operated with the correct lubricant to maximize the equipment's performance, efficiency, and lifespan.
-The lubricating oil is recognized and described as satisfying specific performance standards in the OEM's testing.
-The exact tests are those judged by the OEM as crucial to the machine's operation and performance as planned.
+The machine is designed for specific environments and applications and to operate with the correct lubricant, maximizing performance, efficiency, and lifespan.
+OEM testing confirms that the lubricating oil meets specific performance standards.
+The exact tests are those judged by the OEM as crucial to the machine’s operation and performance as planned.

 Lubricant Selection

-Unlike how OEMs express lubrication requirements for individual equipment, lubricant kinds, and brands that fulfill those standards may be recognized by their reported performance test results from lubricant manufacturers.
+Unlike OEMs, which specify lubrication requirements for individual equipment, lubricant manufacturers report performance test results to identify oils and brands that meet those standards.
 When selecting the right lubricant, it must have the proper viscosity and meet minor performance hurdles for the tests indicated for a prospective lubricant in that application.

 Lubricant Performance

-While testing the impact on additive chemistry in new formula development, specifying lubricant properties by OEMs, and selecting lubricants based upon performance test data are all crucial parts of lubricant application, what all the testing does to some extent is state the finished lubricant's predicted performance in the field.
-A strong battery of selected performance tests can expect how well a lubricant will perform when it is put in service under the conditions for which it was designed.
+Testing additive chemistry in new formulas, specifying lubricant properties by OEMs, and selecting lubricants based on performance test data are all crucial for proper lubricant application.
+These tests predict how the finished lubricant will perform in the field.
+A well-designed set of performance tests predicts how effectively a lubricant will perform under its intended operating conditions.

-Once the proper lubricant has been identified, selected, and put into service, it must be monitored to ensure that it stays in a condition suitable for continued use and protects the equipment in which it operates.
-Depending upon the equipment, application, and environment, other lubricant properties will also be critical, with the appropriate performance tests selected to reflect those essential characteristics.
+After identifying, selecting, and putting the proper lubricant into service, monitor it to ensure it stays in good condition and continues protecting the equipment.
+Depending on the equipment, application, and environment, other lubricant properties may also be critical.
+Choose performance tests that reflect these essential characteristics.

 Goal

-Now that you understand why all these tests exist and their contributions to evaluating lubricating oils, you can begin by identifying your goals for your maintenance program.
+With an understanding of these tests and their role in evaluating lubricating oils, begin by defining your maintenance program goals.
 If you want to save money on lubricants, contact CRE Philippines.
-We can help you assess how much poor lubrication practices cost your business each year and help you adopt a single vision for lubrication excellence.
-CRE Philippines also offers training on Oil Analysis, where you can learn how to leverage your Oil Analysis Program to achieve high uptime, zero surprised breakdown, and higher returns.
+We can help you assess the cost of poor lubrication practices and guide you toward a unified vision for lubrication excellence.
+CRE Philippines also offers Oil Analysis training, showing you how to leverage your program to achieve high uptime, prevent unexpected breakdowns, and improve returns.

 To conclude, your goal should be to maximize equipment life and reliability.
 You may also want to extend oil life, increase equipment uptime or productivity, and cut lubrication tasks with automated or centralized lubrication systems.